pkelaita/l2m2/README.md

 ## Features

-- 13 supported models (see below), with more on the way
+- 13 supported models (see below) through a unified interface – regularly updated and with more on the way
 - Asynchronous and concurrent calls
-- User-provided models from supported providers
+- Session chat memory – even across multiple models

 ### Supported Models